-Holzer Center for Cancer Care is sponsoring a Cancer Survivor Support Group meeting on Thursday, March 9 at Noon in the Hospital’s French 500 Room.
-This month’s feature topic will be “My Aching Back”, with discussion lead by Dr. John Ellison (pictured), Family Practice/Occupational Medicine, Holzer Health System.
+Holzer Center for Cancer Care is sponsoring a Cancer Survivor Support Group meeting on Thursday, April 13 at 12noon in the French 500 Room at Holzer Gallipolis Medical Center.
+This month’s feature speaker will be Melvin Biars from Floral Fashions.
+Biars will provide a session on floral arranging, along with a door prize.

 The Cancer Support Group is designed to help individuals, who either have cancer or are cancer survivors, and their loved ones understand cancer, manage treatment and recovery, and find the emotional support they need.
 The group will continue to meet monthly and will have guest speakers to discuss topics of interest for those in attendance.

 For more information, or to RSVP, call (740) 446-5351.

 The Gallia County CVB is hosting the Passport Challenge again this year with a new twist, TWO Challenges!
 The Challenges offered will be the City and County Challenge.
 The City Challenge explores Downtown Gallipolis, while the County Challenge invites participants to travel all over our awesome County!
 Thanks to our community’s attractions, business owners and chamber members who have agreed to be Challenge locations we are able to host this event for our community and visitors alike!

 The Challenges are a really simple set-up!
 Participants either pick up their passport brochures at the GCCVB or they download them at our website, www.visitgallia.com.
 Each brochure has 10 locations at which they take a selfie or have their brochure stamped.
 Participants have from May 1st to September 5th to have their brochures stamped and selfies taken.
 Once completed they bring it to the GCCVB (a stop for both challenges) where they will get a bag with fun items!